memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 title: "Cortex-M Exception Handling"
 description: "Step-by-step walkthrough of ARM Cortex-M Exception handlers & how to configure ARM System Fault Handlers and the Nested Vector Interrupt Controller (NVIC) with examples in C"
+image: /img/armv-m-exceptions/nvic-config-example.png
 author: chris
 ---

 Nearly all embedded systems at one point or another rely on the ability to handle asynchronous events.
-Whether it be external sensor data from an accelerometer for tracking steps or periodic timer events to trigger a context switch for an RTOS
+For example, it could be reading external sensor data from an accelerometer in order to count steps or handling periodic timer events to trigger a context switch for an RTOS.

 <!-- excerpt start -->

 In this article we will dive into the details of how the ARM Cortex-M _exception model_ supports the handling of asynchronous events.
-We will walk through different exception types supported, terminology (i.e NVIC, ISR, Priority), the configuration registers used, common configuration settings and a few examples written in C.
+We will walk through different exception types supported, terminology (i.e. NVIC, ISR, Priority), the configuration registers used & common settings, advanced topics to be aware of regarding exceptions and a few examples written in C.

 <!-- excerpt end -->

 Note: For the most part, the exception handling mechanism in all Cortex-M processors (ARMv6-M, ARMv7-M, ARMv8-M architectures) is the same.
 I will point out differences that do arise in the relevant sections below.

+{:.no_toc}

 ## Table of Contents